TroelsMortensen/CodeLabs/Tutorials/TodoTutorialPart4_EFC/014 Get all.md

 Notice `async` is added to the method signature.

-The `ToListAsync()` method will load all Todos an return them as a List.
+The `ToListAsync()` method will load all Todos and return them as a List.
 We define the variable as `ICollection` because that is what the method must return.

 We are essentially loading all Todos into memory.
 This may not scale well, but for this toy example, it is just fine.